-27. Mental Health
+28. Mental Health

-of the child.

-- 27.1.
-At Carrington Junior School, we are aware that mental health problems can be an indicator that a child has suffered or may be at risk of suffering abuse, neglect, or exploitation. - 27.2.
-Staff recognise that traumatic adverse childhood experiences can have lasting impact throughout a child's life and this can impact on mental health, behaviour and education. - 27.3.
-Staff will report any mental health concern that is linked to a safeguarding concern to the DSL. - 27.4.
+At Carrington Junior School we are aware that mental health problems can be an indicator that a child has suffered or may be at risk of suffering abuse, neglect, or exploitation.

+Staff recognise that traumatic adverse childhood experiences can have lasting impact throughout a child's life and this can impact on mental health, behaviour and education.

+Staff will report any mental health concern that is linked to a safeguarding concern to the DSL.

 Where there are concerns for a child's mental health Carrington Junior School will seek advice from a trained professional, who would be able to make a diagnosis of a mental health problem.
+This may include our own school counsellor and CAHMS.